Colo or Cloud: How to Decide?

 We also provide colocation services in our brand new Tier 3 data center in Mililani Tech Park.
 At 850 feet above sea level and 10 miles inland, this 30,000 square feet (with 150,000 sq ft expansion space) facility is less prone to natural disasters such as hurricanes and tsunamis.
 This state-of-the-art facility is also built with 24x7 security and redundancy at all components and levels, providing 100% uptime and guaranteed exceptional performance for customers.

-Servpac is a Hawaii-based telecommunications company providing innovative and integrated telephone, internet, and cloud solutions for Hawaii businesses since 2004.
+Servpac is a Hawaii-based telecommunications company providing innovative and integrated telephone, internet, cloud, and data center colocation solutions for Hawaii businesses since 2004.
 The company is the largest locally based CLEC (competitive local exchange carrier) in the state and provides 24/7 local support for island businesses to help them compete in the global marketplace.
 Call 808-237-5000 to discuss your telecom needs and learn more about all of our services.